Other University Symbols

 Anniversary Tags

-• An anniversary tag may be used for a college, campus, school, center, institute, museum or university business.
+• An anniversary tag may be used for a college, campus, school, center, institute, museum, or university business.

 • Duration for use is limited.
 Remove the tag from circulation at the end of the anniversary year.